CryptozombiesHQ/cryptozombie-lessons/2/9-internalfunctions.md

   function eatWithBacon() public returns (string) {
     baconSandwichesEaten++;
-    // we can call this here because it's internal eat();
+    // We can call this here because it's internal eat();
   }
 }